top of page

 • Am I missing some hidden rule everyone else knows?

-This post focuses on the mechanical side only: how a college essay should be formatted, how it should look, how long it should be, and how to avoid formatting mistakes that may distract or confuse college admissions readers.
+This post focuses solely on the mechanical side: how a college essay should be formatted, how it should look, how long it should be, and how to avoid formatting mistakes that may distract or confuse college admissions readers.

 What it does not cover are essay templates or storytelling structure.
 How ideas unfold, how a narrative is shaped, and how an essay works conceptually are separate issues.
 They matter a lot, but they’re not formatting questions.